 - An excellent, quick overview of map projections and scale by Michael Pidwirny of UBC.

 - And now that you appreciate something about the differences and history behind map projections, you may be amused as I am by this explanation by webcomic XKCD: What Your Favorite Map Projection Says About You.
 This makes me laugh every time I read it.
 Also: The bottom of the page has DETAILED explanations, and further links, for each projection!
 It's awesome and terrifying when people funnier than me are also smarter/better-informed than me.
+I completely love this one comic.
+It is one of my favorite things ever, all-time, full stop.
+The same author also has wonderful books – start with Thing Explainer.

 - And because people won't stop mentioning it: The West Wing had an episode in which one of the sub-plots was a meeting with cartographers requesting that we stop using the Mercator projection.
 I don't love this as much as everyone else does, but here you go: